 MYTH 4.
 Drinking less fluid will help to manage urinary incontinence

 BUSTED!
 In fact, urine that is more concentrated due to lack of fluid intake can irritate the bladder and cause more severe problems such as infection and dehydration.
 Also, inadequate fluid intake can cause constipation, which may also make matters worse.

 MYTH 5.
 Having incontinence is a disease

 BUSTED!
 Incontinence is not a disease; it is a symptom or side effect of another medical condition.
 That is why it is so important to check with your doctor/ healthcare professional if you experience any type of bladder or bowel control problem.

 MYTH 6.
 Children wet the bed intentionally

 BUSTED!
 Children do not wet the bed intentionally.
 Like learning to walk or talk, a child’s bladder will develop at its own rate.
 So sometimes, no matter how hard your child might try, they might still urinate involuntarily.
 It is a recognised medical condition known as nocturnal enuresis.
 Nocturnal enuresis is incontinence that occurs during periods of sleep.
 Particularly at an age when a child could reasonably be expected to be dry (5 years+).

 Therapy Focus offers specialist continence services for children and adults living with disability.
-Known as PEBBLES, the team of experienced Continence Clinicians provide assessment, advice and treatment for a range of bladder and bowel health issues, as well as toilet training.
+Our team of experienced Continence Clinicians provide assessment, advice and treatment for a range of bladder and bowel health issues, as well as toilet training.